Welcome to the Forest Schools Webpage!

 At Greenfields we are really proud that all the children get to take part in Forest Schools during their time in school.

-We have been delighted to welcome two new Forest Schools teachers to work at school this year.
+We have been delighted to welcome a new Forest Schools teacher to work at school this year.
+Claire Simpson has now joined us and Claire will be working across the school on Tuesdays and Wednesdays.

 Our Forest Schools sessions are always dictated by the weather and the seasons.
 The children become familiar with nature, learning to recognise, name and describe the trees and plants on our school site.
 They also get opportunities to use tools under the careful supervision of the teachers allowing them to take risks while learning practical new skills.